Frequently asked questions

 Do I need to complete the agreement questionnaire in one sitting?

 The short answer is no, but we do recommend completing the questionnaire on one device and in one sitting.
 In saying that, after purchasing the agreement you will be able to exit and return to the questionnaire as you need.
-Once you have completed the questionnaire, you will be provided with a fully editable word document, that you can continue to work on and refine as it suits you.
+Once you have completed the questionnaire, you will be provided with a fully editable word document, that you can ask our team for help with, or continue to work on yourselves.

 What if we make a mistake or need to go back?

 That is no issue.
 Our online process uses a questionnaire format that allows you to go back to previously answered questions.
-We can also provide you with login details so you can access the questionnaire as you need.
+We can also help you make changes afterward if the questionnaire doesn’t quite address your situation perfectly.

 How does the certification process work?

-The lawyers will guide you from there, however Agreeable will suggest which of you should go through the certification process first.
+The lawyers will guide you from there.
 The lawyers may need to make amendments, negotiate, or do due diligence before proceeding to signing.
-This is included in the fee.
+This is all included in the fixed fee!

 How long does the certification process take?